Making music is awesome. But sometimes you need to do other things in life to stay sane and lock in a steady flow of income.

-When Melbourne entered the second lockdown just a few weeks ago and all muso ventures were out of the question in Victoria, the artist also decided to lend a hand.
-“It will be a real change of pace but I think it’s important that we all do the parts that we can to contribute”, she said.
+When Melbourne entered the second lockdown just a few weeks ago, and all muso ventures were out of the question in Victoria, the artist also decided to lend a hand.
+“It will be a real change of pace, but I think it’s important that we all do the parts that we can to contribute”, she said.
 She penned a very personal guest article explaining her motivations behind that decision for the Nothing But Hope And Passion (NBHAP) mag that you can read here.

-I have to confess something first – I haven’t read any of Nick Cave’s’ books yet.
+I have to confess something first – I haven’t read any of Nick Cave’s books yet.
 But if the artist’s lyric writing skills are any indication of his literary abilities, then I’m placing his novels on top of my reading list.

 Like their ambiguous titles, the singer’s publications always cover weird yet alluring topics.
-But don’t expect easy stories – they’re mostly full of twisted, disturbed characters whose life circumstances are far from ideal.
+But don’t expect easy stories.
+They’re mostly full of twisted, disturbed characters whose life circumstances are far from ideal.

 On the other hand, The Death of Bunny Munro: A Novel is “a tender portrait of the relationship between a boy and his father”.
 Maybe because it was published 20 years after Cave’s literary debut (in 2009) and he had all this time to experience life himself.
 Fans of “on the road” reads will dig this one for sure.

-BRIAN JOHNSON LIKES FAST CARS
+FIVE: BRIAN JOHNSON (OF AC/DC) LIKES FAST CARS

 If you’re keen to find out which are the “cars that rock”, Johnson is here to help.
-Find out from his book where he talks about the advantages and disadvantages (as if there were any) of driving a Porsche, Bentley or Lamborghini.
+Find out from his book, where he talks about the advantages and disadvantages (as if there were any) of driving a Porsche, Bentley or Lamborghini.

 As per his page, “Cars and rock ’n’ roll, they were made for each other.”
 So there’s a connection between his day hobby and the night job as well, called A Life On The Road.
 It’s a series of catch-ups with other rock celebs, amongst them Dolly Parton (!), Sting or Lars Ulrich (of Metallica).
 You can watch the show on Sky here.